microsoft/playwright/docs/src/test-api/class-test.md

-## method: Test.fail
+## method: Test.fail#1

-Marks a test or a group of tests as "should fail".
-Playwright Test runs these tests and ensures that they are actually failing.
+Unconditonally marks a test as "should fail".
+Playwright Test runs this test and ensures that it is actually failing.
 This is useful for documentation purposes to acknowledge that some functionality is broken until it is fixed.

-Unconditional fail:

 ```js js-flavor=js
 const { test, expect } = require('@playwright/test');